-We are a biopharmaceutical company focused on discovering and developing novel, potentially life-changing medicines for people whose health and lives have been disrupted by disease.
-Our biology-centric drug discovery approach aims to seamlessly integrate interrogation of complex disease-associated biology and protein engineering expertise to unlock proprietary insights that are leveraged to generate promising product candidates and enable their rapid advancement into proof-of-concept studies.
+We are a biopharmaceutical company focused on discovering and developing novel, potentially life-changing medicines based on scientific understanding of key biological pathways underlying grievous diseases with critical unmet or underserved patient need.
+These diseases represent a significant burden for patients and healthcare systems and, in some cases, are leading causes of morbidity and mortality.
+Since the commencement of our operations in 2008, we have generated a portfolio of product candidates ranging from early discovery to Phase 2b development.
+Currently, we have five programs in active clinical development.
+Our biology-centric drug discovery approach is therapeutic area agnostic and aims to seamlessly integrate interrogation of complex disease-associated biology and protein engineering expertise to unlock proprietary insights that are leveraged to generate promising product candidates and enable their rapid advancement into proof-of-concept studies.
 As explorers on the frontier of life-changing science, we aspire to operate one of the most productive research and development engines in the biopharmaceutical industry.
-Currently, we have seven disclosed programs, including four in Phase 2 or 2b studies, across three therapeutic areas: cancer, retinal diseases and liver and metabolic diseases.
-Our seven most advanced product candidates and their stages of development are presented below:
+All therapeutic candidates in our pipeline have been generated by our in-house discovery engine led by biology and motivated by patient need.